seqan/seqan/manual/source/Tutorial/Alphabets.rst

    Alphabet size of Dna: 4

-Another useful metafunction called :dox:`AlphabetConcept#BitsPerValue BitsPerValue` can be used to determine the number of bits needed to store a value of a given alphabet.
+Another useful metafunction called :dox:`AlphabetConcept#BitsPerValue` can be used to determine the number of bits needed to store a value of a given alphabet.

 .. code-block:: cpp